 About Me

-I am currently a Lecturer (Assistant Professor) in Artificial Intelligence in the Department of Computer Science at the University of Liverpool.
-I am also a Fellow of the Higher Education Academy.
-Prior to Liverpool, I spent about 2.5 years as a Postdoctoral Researcher in reinforcement learning in the Whiteson Research Lab at the University of Oxford, advised by Shimon Whiteson.
+I am currently a Lecturer (Assistant Professor) in AI and Applications of AI in the School of Computer Science at the University of Sheffield.
+Before joining Sheffield, I was a Lecturer in the Department of Computer Science at the University of Liverpool.
+I spent about 2.5 years as a Postdoctoral Researcher in reinforcement learning in the Whiteson Research Lab at the University of Oxford, advised by Shimon Whiteson.
 I was also a Non-Stipendiary Lecturer in Computer Science at St Catherine’s College at the University of Oxford.
+I received my doctorate from the School of Electrical Engineering and Computer Science at Washington State University in 2018, after working for five years at the Intelligent Robot Learning Lab with my advisor Matthew E. Taylor.
+Before that, I worked as a front-end web developer in Tencent after receiving my Bachelor’s degree in Computer Science from Huazhong University of Science and Technology in China in 2012.

 Recent News